dragonfly/dragonfly/README.md

 ---

 Dragonfly is an open source python library for scalable Bayesian optimisation.
+The library is in alpha version.

 Bayesian optimisation is used for optimising black-box functions whose evaluations are usually expensive.
 Beyond vanilla optimisation techniques, Dragonfly provides an array of tools to scale up Bayesian optimisation to expensive large scale problems.
 These include features/functionality that are especially suited for high dimensional optimisation (optimising for a large number of variables), parallel evaluations in synchronous or asynchronous settings (conducting multiple